Story at a glance:

 Photo courtesy of Geneva Rock

-While the term “green concrete” can apply to any concrete that includes added measures to reduce its environmental impact, it typically refers to concrete that contains a high percentage of recycled waste materials such as fly ash, silica dust, slag, and even previously-cast concrete aggregate.
+While the term “green concrete” can apply to any concrete that includes added measures to reduce its environmental impact, it typically refers to concrete that contains a high percentage of recycled waste materials like fly ash, silica dust, slag, and even previously-cast concrete aggregate.

 “Rather than dumping asphalt and concrete from construction demolition into landfills, we recycle those materials to be used in future projects,” Nathen Schellenberg, vice president of specialty construction at Geneva Rock Products, previously wrote for gb&d.
 “On average Geneva Rock recycles 1 million tons of asphalt, concrete, and other aggregate materials every year.”